sevenecks/lambda-moo-programming/tutorials/src/toaststunt-post-dillinger.md

 **Function: `create`**

-create -- Creates and returns a new object whose parent is parent and whose owner is as described below. obj `create` (obj parent [, obj owner])
+create -- Creates and returns a new object whose parent (or parents) is parent (or parents) and whose owner is as described below. obj `create` (obj parent [, obj owner]) obj `create` (list parents [, obj owner])

-Either the given parent object must be `#-1` or valid and fertile (i.e., its `f` bit must be set) or else the programmer must own parent or be a wizard; otherwise `E_PERM` is raised. `E_PERM` is also raised if owner is provided and not the same as the programmer, unless the programmer is a wizard.
-After the new object is created, its `initialize` verb, if any, is called with no arguments.
+Creates and returns a new object whose parents are parents (or whose parent is parent) and whose owner is as described below.
+If any of the given parents objects are neither valid nor #-1 then E_INVARG is raised.
+The given parents objects must be valid and fertile (i.e., their ‘f’ bit must be set) or else the programmer must own parents or be a wizard; otherwise E_PERM is raised.
+E_PERM is also raised if owner is provided and not the same as the programmer, unless the programmer is a wizard.
+After the new object is created, its initialize verb, if any, is called with no arguments.

 The new object is assigned the least non-negative object number that has not yet been used for a created object.
 Note that no object number is ever reused, even if the object with that number is recycled.

+//TODO update for ToastCore's built in recycler, or whatever that is.

-This is not strictly true, especially if you are using ToastCore and the `$recycler`, which is a great idea.
+> Note: This is not strictly true, especially if you are using ToastCore and the `$recycler`, which is a great idea.
 If you don't, you end up with extremely high object numbers.
 However, if you plan on reusing object numbers you need to consider this carefully in your code.
 You do not want to include object numbers in your code if this is the case, as object numbers could change.
 Use corified references instead (IE: ` @prop #0.my_object #objnum` allows you to use $my_object in your code.
 If the object number ever changes, you can change the reference without updating all of your code.)

 The owner of the new object is either the programmer (if owner is not provided), the new object itself (if owner was given as `#-1`), or owner (otherwise).